cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 Unzip the .zip file by right clicking the .zip file and selecting 'Open With - Archive Utility.app (default)'.
 This will yield a .img file.

-Insert SD card and format as Fat32 with DiskUtil.
+Insert SD card and use DiskUtil to format it as Fat32.

 Use DiskUtil to 'unmount' the SD card (don't eject, you need to unmount)